 Wounds will be dressed with waterproof dressing following discharge, Dressings should remain intact until they begin to peel off.
 Dressings should be removed in the shower for comfort.
-The RUQ incision is typically larger and more uncomfortable.

 If you have any concerns for infection oral antibiotics can be commenced or please contact our surgical team for further advice.